 Lee S. Shulman is said to be the first person to have introduced the concept of pedagogical content knowledge (PCK) in his paper; "those who understand: knowledge growth in teaching" presented at American Educational Researchers Association, Chicago (Shulman, 1986).
 From Bucat (2005), "PCK refers to knowledge about the teaching and learning of particular subject matter, taking into account the particular learning demands inherent in the subject matter" (p.
 1).
 There is a difference between a teacher knowing his or her subject matter and knowing about teaching and learning of that subject matter.
-Some knowledge about teaching and learning of that subject matter.
-Some knowledge about teaching and learning of the particular subject matter.
+Some knowledge about teaching and learning Chemistry is specific to the particular subject matter.
 According to van Driel, Verloop, and de Vos (1998, p.
 673), "the concept of PCK refers to teacher's interpretations and transformations of subject-matter knowledge in the context of facilitating student learning".
 PCK considers students' learning difficulties and preconceptions.